 How Do You Show Unstable SUV via the External Trip Mechanism?

 To win in court, you must identify the external trip mechanism.
 And after that is done, you may be able to show that the SUV was unstable.
 Hence, you can argue it was incapable of being made safe for its design and class.
 Some of you may remember the Suzuki “Rollover,” as an inherently unsafe vehicle.
 That is how the attorneys won that case.

 - Lateral force rollover: Happens when an auto travels too fast for the approaching curve.
 Due to the high center of gravity, the vehicle will roll.

 - Side-slop rollover: In this hypo, a four-wheeler could be forced off the road.
 Most often, a drunk driver causes this.
 So now they left the road in such a manner as to flip the truck.

 - Sideways skid rollover: When the rear end of your raised truck peels out or goes sideways from spinning tires, a skid takes place.
 Clearly, a result of lost traction makes these trucks flip.
 When a truck spins out and fishtails, it can hit a curb or other object.
 So it will get thrown airborne, off-center.

 These cases are no joke.
 And they are worse after a long storm and lots of rain.
 In any event, when you or a major wage earner in your family gets hurt, you need help.
 Many times it can be catastrophic.
 So when a truck, or big SUV like a Mercedes GL 550, a Chevy Blazer rolls, consider help from a lawyer.

 Let the lawyer report back to you.
-That way they can tell you who may be on the risk.
+That way, they can tell you who may be at the risk.
 At least you can be confident with your insurance and court claim.